 This course consists of the study of representative tragedies and late romances of Shakespeare.
 Emphasis is on reading and understanding Shakespearean language, as well as on the theatrical and cultural contexts of the plays.
 Prerequisites: ENG 111 & ENG 112.
-Alternate years, Spring '11.
+Spring, odd years.

-ENG 303 AMERICAN LITERATURE TO 1900
+ENG 303 AMERICAN LITERATURE TO 1900 (4)

-The course includes a survey of early American writers from the Puritan period to the end of the nine-teenth century.
+The course includes a survey of early American writers from the Puritan period to the end of the nineteenth century.
 Emphasis is placed on the growth of Romanticism and the development of realism and naturalism in American literature.
 Prerequisites: ENG 111 & ENG 112.
 Annually, Fall.